associatedpress/cookiecutter-r-project/README.md

 - `viz`
   - Graphics and visualization development specific work such as web interactive code should go here.
 - `{{cookiecutter.project_slug}}.Rproj`
+  - This is the .Rproj file that can be used with RStudio to work within the project.

 ## Usage